Skip to main content

 How It Compares

 Against the French brasserie category in Montreal, L'Express is the obvious peer: a $$ bistro with deep roots and a loyal following.
-L'Express wins on neighbourhood charm and late-night accessibility; Monarque wins on ambition, kitchen range, and the option to scale up to a multi-course dinner in the salle à manger.
+L'Express wins on neighbourhood charm and late-night accessibility; Monarque wins on ambition, kitchen range, the option to scale up to a multi-course dinner in the salle à manger.
 If you want a classic, lived-in bistro feel, L'Express is the call.
 If you want a brasserie that can flex from a bar snack to a serious tasting experience in one building, Monarque is the stronger choice.

-At the leading of the Montreal French category, Toqué and Jérôme Ferrer - Europea operate at a higher price point and with a more formal register.
+At the top of the Montreal French category, Toqué and Jérôme Ferrer - Europea operate at a higher price point and with a more formal register.
 Both are worth it for a special occasion dinner where the full tasting menu format is what you want.
 Monarque sits between those two and L'Express in both price and formality, which is exactly where its value lies: it delivers serious cooking without requiring a special-occasion budget or a formal commitment.
 Mastard at $$$ is the closest modern-cuisine alternative at a similar price tier, but it runs a tighter, more focused format without Monarque's spatial flexibility or brasserie breadth.

 For diners interested in what else Montreal's independent restaurant scene offers, Bouillon Bilk, Le Mousso, and Le Club Chasse et Pêche each offer distinct profiles worth considering.
 For French fine dining in a Canadian context, Tanière³ in Quebec City and Alo in Toronto represent the ceiling of the category if you're planning a broader trip.